Kavanaugh accuser has not yet accepted invitation to testify before Congress

 "This is a completely false allegation.
 I have never done anything like what the accuser describes — to her or to anyone," Kavanaugh said in a statement.
 "Because this never happened, I had no idea who was making the accusation until she identified herself yesterday."

 All 10 Democrats on the committee on Monday have urged Grassley to postpone the vote on Kavanaugh's nomination.
-Multiple sources told Fox News Thursday's committee confirmation vote has been postponed amid the newly-scheduled hearing.
+Multiple sources told Fox News Thursday's committee confirmation vote has been postponed amid the newly scheduled hearing.

 Fox News' Chad Pergram and Nicole Darrah contributed to this report.